What is concierge medicine?

 How is that different from a primary care physician?

 A primary care physician simply manages your health care needs.
 There are no special perks offered to patients.
 For example, if you call your primary care physician for an appointment, you might wait weeks to be seen.
-If you have an emergency, you have to rely on urgent care centers or the ER for help.
-Those doctors simply forward your information to the primary care physician, they usually don’t have more than fifteen minutes to spend with you.
+When you finally do see your primary care physician, they usually don’t have more than fifteen minutes to spend with you.

 Does the insurance company pay for concierge medicine?

-Your insurance will cover office visits the same way they do with any primary care physician.
-You pay a separate subscription fee for concierge service.
+Your insurance will not cover the subscription fee for concierge services.
 That would be an out of pocket expense.
 Think of it as paying a little extra for concierge service at a hotel.

 * Please note we are not a healthcare insurance company nor do we provide healthcare insurance.
 We recommend all patients maintain their own healthcare insurance for uncovered costs, emergencies, and hospitalizations.